Menu

 A European Commission–funded initiative in Tivat, Montenegro, achieved a 100% success rate in employing Roma chambermaids, showcasing the effectiveness of tailored vocational training.
 Similarly, a model initiative in Albania focused on training Roma as solar panel installers demonstrated a return on investment in just 2.4 years, underlining the economic viability of such programs.

-The Ministerial pre-meeting for Berlin Process last month outlined concrete, time-bound actions to ensure substantial progress by 2025 by providing skills training for Roma youth which would help address labour shortages, improve housing conditions in informal settlements, ensure equal access to healthcare, and address anti-Gypsyism through education on Roma history and culture.
+Last month, the Ministerial pre-meeting for the Berlin Process Summit outlined concrete, time-bound actions to ensure substantial progress by 2025 by providing skills training for Roma youth which would help address labour shortages, improve housing conditions in informal settlements, ensure equal access to healthcare, and address anti-Gypsyism through education on Roma history and culture.

 It noted that progress has been made in areas of education, access to health and civil registration.
 For example, the completion rate of Roma schoolchildren has increased, while dropouts decreased.
-In addition, healthanti-gypsyismverage has been extended, and cases of undocumented Roma have been resolved.
+In addition, health coverage has been extended, and cases of undocumented Roma have been resolved.

-However, challenges remain around informal employment and lack of jobs, access to property documents and addressing anti-gypsyism.
+However, challenges remain around informal employment and the lack of jobs, access to property documents and addressing anti-Gypsyism.

 Anna Lührmann, Minister of State at the Federal Foreign Office of Germany, echoed the need for action.
 She said, “The integration of Sinti and Roma in the Western Balkans remains a priority for us.
 With the Berlin Process, we have placed them at the centre of our EU enlargement efforts.”